Seiphyre/rtti_parser/README.md

 ## Behavior

 The tool will parse individually each header file.

-If the file contains compilation errors, the file is skipped.
+If the file contains **compilation errors**, the file is skipped.
+If the a class/struct is **templated or inherite from templated class**, this class is skipped.

 Simple cases: (the user doesn't modify generated code)